kinkard/polyline-iter/README.md

 Zero-dependency Rust crate for encoding and decoding [Google's polyline format](https://developers.google.com/maps/documentation/utilities/polylinealgorithm).

 Compared to the [georust/polyline](https://github.com/georust/polyline) crate, the `polyline-iter` decodes polyline into an iterator over points instead of vector, which is benefitial when only a single iteration over the polyline is needed.
-And in such cases it performs twice as fast as the `georust/polyline` crate and has no hidden allocations.
+And in such cases it performs twice as fast as the `georust/polyline` crate (check `cargo bench` for exact numbers) and has no hidden allocations.

 ## Usage